ahlashkari/DeFiTransLyzer/README.md

 sudo pip3 install -r requirements.txt
 ```

-Also, this project has been successfully tested on Windows10, OS X.
+Also, this project has been successfully tested on Ubuntu, Windows10, and OS X.

 # Extracted Features